umarhassan-mitodl/15.228-spring-2016/content/pages/instructor-insights/_index.md

 This page focuses on the course _15.228 MBA Study Tour: Innovation Islands - How New Zealand Became A Global Player in the Race to Innovate_ as it was taught by Neal Hartman in Spring 2016.

-Part of the {{% resource_link "d9f40129-e1b9-4d7b-8570-474aa5aef0be" "Sloan Innovation Period (SIP)" %}}, this Study Tour visited New Zealand during the first half of the spring 2016 semester.
+Part of the [Sloan Innovation Period (SIP)](http://mitsloan.mit.edu/mba/program-components/personalized-curriculum/sloan-innovation-period/), this Study Tour visited New Zealand during the first half of the spring 2016 semester.
 The course curriculum was proposed by a student planning team and included MIT-based classroom sessions featuring faculty, industry and cultural experts.
 After completing the classroom sessions, students went on New Zealand site visits to meet with industry and government leaders, as well as local alumni.

 ## Course Outcomes